ai-dialogue-facilitator/how-can-ai-help-business/README.md

 	</tr>
 </table>

-# Dialogue Facilitator's summary and comments
+# Facilitator's summary and comments
 All AI models suggest the following main ways to utilize their capabilities:
 1. <b>Customer Support / Service and Personalization</b> based on sentiment analysis of customer feedback/interactions.
 This may involve technical implementations of chat-bots, voice recognition and generation utilities, automated incoming and outgoing email analysis etc. <br>Further discussions of this particular point with [ChatGPT](), [Gemini](), [Claud]()
 2. <b>Internal Operations / Efficient communication</b> based on optimization and prioritization of internal emails, summarization of documents and AI-aided generation of _**meaningful**_ reports. <br>Further discussions with [ChatGPT](), [Gemini](), [Claud]()